Erasmus+ for Teaching Assignments

 - Fill out the Mobility Agreement for Teaching.

-- Sign the Mobility Agreement and ask the relevant persons at both Leiden University and the receiving institution to do the same.
+- Sign the Mobility Agreement and ask the relevant persons at your faculty, institute or department at both Leiden University and the receiving institution to do the same.

 - Save a copy of the Mobility Agreement (in one PDF file).